surfer190/fixes/docs/magento2/magento-2-rendering.md

 ## Blocks

-Every web page is a hierachy of blocks that can have any number of content blockd or child containers
+Every web page is a hierarchy of blocks that can have any number of content blocked or child containers

 Role:

 * Change look and feel of website
 * Add something to the page
-* Change the style of certain elemnt on a page
+* Change the style of certain element on a page
 * Change data on a page

 Magento 2 structure is more complex.
 Structure is defined by layout xml files